Sweet potato chips topped with a dollop of herbed goat cheese and a drizzle of honey make a savory, easy vegetarian appetizer!

 Instructions

-• Pre-heat oven to 425°F. Thinly slice sweet potatoes into thin slices (approximately 1/16 inch) – I HIGHLY recommend using a mandoline.
+• Pre-heat oven to 425°F. Thinly slice sweet potato into rounds (approximately 1/16 inch) – I HIGHLY recommend using a mandoline.
 Toss in olive oil with a pinch of salt and pepper.
 Layer evenly on a baking sheet.
 Bake for 7-8 minutes, flip, and bake for an additional 7-8 minutes.

 • Meanwhile, using an electric hand mixer together goat cheese, thyme, rosemary, milk, and salt (to taste) until light and airy.